textrealm/textrealm.github.io/index.md

 - Include character limits
 - Fix price/any number fields by setting a limit

-Thank you again to Jewel R., Michael S., Alex N., Jathryn R., Osiris S., Charlie D., and Arleigh R. for your feedback on the application!
+Thank you again to Jewel R., Michael S., Alex N., Jathryn R., Osiris S., Charlie D., and Arleigh R. for their feedback on the application!

 ### Community Feedback